pukatea standing in swamp forest on buttressed roots

 Range

-New Zealand - found in lowland swamp forests of the North Island and the northern South Island.
-Most common in the Waikato, Hauraki Plains, Manawatu, and the West Coast of the South Island, where swamp forests remain intact.
-Also found in coastal forests on well-drained sites but prefers wet ground.
+New Zealand - found in lowland swamp forests of North Island and northern South Island.
+Most common in Waikato, Hauraki Plains, Manawatu, and West Coast.

 Endemism